Salkantay Lodge to Lodge: Adventure, Luxury, Repeat

-If you’re seeking something that makes you feel small, humbled by total grandeur, then look no further than the Vilcabamba mountain range rising precipitously from the Mollepata Valley and Urubamba River.
-Looming at an intimidating 20,574-feet above sea level, Salkantay is the highest peak in this vertically-inclined region, and the 38th highest in the Andes.
+If you’re seeking something that makes you feel small, humbled by full grandeur, then look no further than the Vilcabamba mountain range rising precipitously from the Mollepata Valley and Urubamba River.
+Looming at an intimidating 20,574-feet above sea level, Salkantay is the highest peak in this vertically-inclined region and the 38th highest in the Andes.
 Derived from the Quechua word “saliqa,” Salkantay evokes a sense of wildness and invincibility, translating to “savage mountain.”
 The trek traverses north to Machu Picchu on a mix of stone and dirt paths, reaching a high point of 15,200-feet.
-No need for crampons, harnesses or ropes….just a good pair of hiking boots, a couple of poles and these enchanting mountain lodges for that extra motivation when the going gets tough.
+No need for crampons, harnesses, or ropes, just a good pair of hiking boots, a couple of poles, and these enchanting mountain lodges for that extra motivation when the going gets tough.

 4. Thin Air

 Besides preparing ahead of time for your Peruvian adventure with exercise and a healthy diet, spend a couple of days acclimatizing to the lofty altitudes of Peru in Cusco before embarking on the Salkantay Trek.
 As you rove along this olden trade route across windswept grasslands past alpine lakes and curious llamas, up, up, up, maybe you’ll find gulps of air harder and harder to grasp.
-Take small breaks and deep breaths along the way, and as you reach each nights destination, spend a few moments sipping coca tea in one of the many cozy nooks near a roaring fireplace.
-As well, take full advantage of the cool, filtered water at each lodge; after all, hydration is the key to an enjoyable hike… and life!
+Take small breaks and deep breaths along the way, and as you reach each night’s destination, spend a few moments sipping coca tea in one of the many cozy nooks near a roaring fireplace.
+Also, take full advantage of the cold, filtered water at each lodge; after all, hydration is the key to an enjoyable hike and life!

 3. Cultural Wonders